brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 2.0.15 - TUESDAY, 16th NOVEMBER 2022 =
-* New: Added `uag_reponsive_conditions_compatible_blocks` js filter to add the responsive conditions compatibility for third-party blocks.
 * Improvement: Info Box - Added Responsive feature to the Info Box icon width setting.
 * Improvement: Info Box - Added a background type selector for the call-to-action.
 * Improvement: Info Box - Added a toggle to show/hide the call-to-action icons.